 The Florida Keys’ turquoise waters, warm temperatures and prevailing easterly winds provide exceptional and memorable opportunities to reenergize and challenge yourself in new ways, discover new strengths and forge new friendships.
 Using a 30-foot open sailboat as both a home and a classroom, you’ll revitalize your outdoor enthusiasm as Instructors introduce you to beginning, intermediate and advanced skills in chart and compass navigation, small boat seamanship, weather observation and anchoring.
 Through living and working closely together, you will practice more than seamanship.
 Heading out into the waterways of Florida, you will learn to camp and travel simply, relying on your group, the supplies you have on hand, and the expertise you either have or acquire as you go.
-You’ll have time to sit on the shore and reflect on your progress and think about the journey that still lies ahead.
+You’ll have time to sit on the shore, reflect on your progress and think about the journey that still lies ahead.
 Leadership responsibilities are shared so that every crew member is integral to planning the journey and discovering how to best live and work closely together.
 The habits learned and strengthened through this sailing expedition will serve you long after you return home.

 For detailed information on course availability statuses and what they mean,

 Thank you for your interest in Outward Bound!

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 APPLY NOW This means a course has several open spots and is actively processing applications.

 APPLY NOW – Almost Full This means there are three or fewer currently available spots left on a course.
 To secure your spot click Apply Now to begin an application!